-A law firm that embraces
+A law firm that helps your

 Of course the issue of a hard border has not been resolved with some suggesting the Northern Ireland should remain in the Customs Union.